lsaravia/Neutral/README.md

 To compile under Windows there is a separate makefileWin.mak, you might have to modify the folders of the *mfsba* and *Clusters* sources.

+The folder R has functions to interface R with the model

 ## Citation